Nahd92/GotheTollway/README.md

 # GotheTollway
-This repository contains the codebase for Norion Bank codetest.
+This repository contains the codebase for codetest.

 # Requirements